FutureProofHomes/wyoming-enhancements/snapcast/docs/optional_1_homeassistant_sensors_and_controls.md

 The volume slider can be implemented with the assistance of an `input_number` helper and a small automation to sync the state.

 This sample automation is basic but functional.
 It is bi-directional - meaning that the changing the slider will change the volume on the satellite.
-Inversely, the slider will update on the HomeAssistant side if the volume is changed from the satellite.
+Inversely, the slider will update on the Home Assistant side if the volume is changed from the satellite.

 ```
 alias: "[controller] Set PA volume from Input Slider"